-Some of my go-to Instant Pot recipes are chicken or beef broth, chili, stew, and meatball pasta.
-And I slowly continue to convert my regular favorites into Instant Pot friendly versions.
+Some of my go-to Instant Pot recipes are Beef Stew, Ribs, and Pasta.
+I slowly continue to convert my regular favorites into Instant Pot-friendly versions.
 It’s so fun and so convenient.
-And as I mentioned earlier, it’s not always a smooth road, but I’m telling ya, it’s totally worth it!
+As I mentioned earlier, it’s not always a smooth road, but I’m telling ya, it’s totally worth it!

-Today, I’m sharing with you my latest favorite Instant Pot win: creamy garlic scalloped potatoes.
+Today, I’m sharing with you my latest favorite Instant Pot recipe creamy garlic scalloped potatoes.
 So creamy, cheesy and infused with garlic in every single bite!

 How To Make Scalloped Potatoes in the Instant Pot: